 - Word of Mouth

 - Content Sponsorship

-Knowing which of those touchpoints are the most significant to you and leveraging their influence is an essential part in crafting a good customer experience.
+Knowing which of those touch points are the most significant to you and leveraging their influence is an essential part of crafting a good customer experience.
 Search engines are often a key part of the customer journey.
 If your website is SEO optimised you can answer specific queries potential customers might have, adding value to them before they know who you are.
-There's a ton of SEO tools out there that can help you focus your content on pre-purchase customer queries.
+There are a ton of SEO case studies out there that can help you focus your content on pre-purchase customer queries.

 - Sales Team

 - Through distributors or retailers

 Ensuring that the experience customers have at this point is vital a good way to increase the likelihood that this customer will become a customer for life.
 Acquiring a new customer can cost five times more than retaining an existing customer, hence it is in the best interest for a business to ensure that this part of the customer journey is as smooth as possible.

 Assuming that the customer journey is over once they have made their purchase is a mistake that can cost businesses time and money.
 The success rate of selling to a customer you already have is 60-70%, while the success rate of selling to a new customer is 5-20%.